Chriskinda96/LEDFlash/README.md

     * Battery Optimization set to **"Unrestricted"** (Android Settings -> Apps -> MacroDroid -> Battery).
     * Exemption from any **device-specific** background task killers or power-saving features.
 * Knowledge of the correct `/sys/class/leds/.../brightness` path for the LED you wish to control on your specific device.
+* You can verify the included path by executing `su -c "echo > 255 /sys/class/leds/charging/brightness"` in Termux or using adb shell.
+If it turns on, you're good to go.
+Just execute
+`su -c "echo > 0 /sys/class/leds/charging/brightness"` to turn it off, then continue with installation.

 ## KernelSU Module Components (`LEDFlash`)